Diabetes in Children: Care Plan for School or Day Care - Topic Overview

 If your child has

-diabetes, work with your child care center or school to develop a care plan
+diabetes, work with your child care center or school to build a care plan

 that meets your child's needs and gives specific instructions for how to handle